 6) It’s important to cool the skin and draw out the heat from sunburnt skin.
 Applying a cold compress (such as a cold flannel) or having a cold shower may help.

 7) Another one you can find in your kitchen – oatmeal makes a great compress.
 It alleviates irritation and swelling, and it’s packed with antioxidants to hydrate the skin.
 Just cook the oats, let them cool and apply as a compress for 15 minutes.

 Research shows that 20 minutes per day of unprotected sun is as much as most skins can tolerate.
-So for longer exposure, use a good sun cream based on natural ingredients and mineral sunscreens rather than chemical sun filters.
+So for longer exposure, use a natural sunscreen based on natural ingredients and mineral sunscreens rather than chemical sun filters which often include other harmful sunscreen chemicals.
 Don't worry about finding an SPF over 30 - it's more important to re-apply frequently (especially on children) than use a high SPF product.
 Wear a hat, stay out of the sun between 11-2pm and remember that a t-shirt actually comes close to SPF 30!

 If you'd like any more advice on sun care, please do email us – firstname.lastname@example.org, add your question as a comment below, or call 01638 716593 – we're here to help!
 See our range of natural sun care products now.